 Oral Arguments – Hotel & Capitol | Day 2

-Advocate teams will have several opportunities to present oral arguments against teams from other delegations in front of both KYA Justices as well as volunteer legal professionals.
-Advocates will present oral arguments both at the hotel as well as at the Capitol, with the order depending on which tag (Red/Blue) your delegation is assigned.
+Attorney Teams will have several opportunities to present oral arguments against teams from other delegations in front of both KYA Justices as well as volunteer legal professionals.
+Teams will present oral arguments both at the hotel as well as at the Capitol, with the order depending on which tag (Red/Blue) your delegation is assigned.

 Constitutionality Room | Day 2